philippschwa/MA/wazuh/README.md

-# Deploy ns3, wazuh-agent & suricata
+# Deploy Wazuh Docker in single node configuration

 This deployment is defined in the `Dockerfile` file with one Wazuh manager containers, one Wazuh indexer containers, and one Wazuh dashboard container.
 Additionally the ns3 Simulation container is deployed from here as well.